Isayso/PlaylistEditor/README.md

 Can be used as an offline Youtube link storage for Windows.

 A version for IPTV files: [PlaylistEditorTV](https://github.com/Isayso/PlaylistEditorTV)
+Source code in other repository [PlaylistEditor2](https://github.com/Isayso/PlaylistEditor2)

  ![UI](overview.png)